ali77gh/Chap/README.md

 # Features

-1. Its so easy to learn, (your grandma can learn it in 15 minutes max).
+1. Easy to learn.
+2. Easy to extend for your
-2. Cross platform (chap runs on Linux, MacOS, Web(WASM) and even Windows!)
+3. Cross platform (It runs on Linux, MacOS, Windows, Web(WASM))
-3. Slow
-4. Useless

 <br>